 Few important facts for the future of database engine support in midPoint:

-PostgreSQL is strongly recemmended for all new midPoint versions.
-The plan is to support PostgreSQL database all foreseeable future.
+PostgreSQL is strongly recommended for all new midPoint deployments.
+The plan is to support PostgreSQL database for all foreseeable future.
 Newest PostgreSQL releases will be supported by new midPoint releases as they are released, given enough time to test new PostgreSQL releases.

 Support for MySQL and MariaDB was dropped in midPoint 4.3.
 Need for MySQL/MariaDB in midPoint community seems to be negligible (see the survey), which contributed to a decision to drop MySQL/MariaDB support quickly.
 These database engines will not be supported any longer.

 Other commercial database engines (Oracle, Microsoft SQL) remain in the gray zone for the time being.
 Support for them is formally deprecated since midPoint 4.4.
 They are currently supported.
-However, it is quite likely that these databases will not be included in standard midPoint support service.
+However, midPoint functionality may be limited while using such databases.
+Also, it is quite likely that these databases will not be included in standard midPoint support service.
 There may be a need to purchase support services for these databases separately - to compensate for extra effort supporting them.
 It is quite clear, that these database engines are not our priority.
 We currently do not plan to support any newer database versions for these commercial databases.
-Quite the contrary, we plan to drop the support entirely, probably in midPoint 4.7 at the latest.
+Quite the contrary, we plan to drop the support entirely, probably at some point after midPoint 4.8 LTS release.
 Users that require clear database support plans should choose PostgreSQL database instead.

 Support for H2 is likely to remain for development and demonstration purposes, at least for the time being.
 However, once support for generic database repository is gone, support for H2 will be gone too.
 We need to find an alternative way how to support easy evaluation and demo deployments without H2.